 Using engaging activities such as songs, arts and crafts, stories, as well as small activities, educators can impart English skills while making learning fun for the students.
 Why not try using their videos as part of a lesson plan during English lessons for young students?
 The jiggly and fun interactive videos are bound to captivate and make your students eager to learn.

-Social and Emotional Learning (SEL) helps students develop the soft skills that are essential for a child’s personal and social well-being.
+(SEL) helps students develop the soft skills that are essential for a child’s personal and social well-being.
 We recognise the need for learning that extends beyond the tests and exams of academic learning, and the value of helping children learn values and frames of thinking that can help them in life beyond school.

 In the realm of teaching skills such as attitude checks, respect and mood recognition, Narwhals and Waterfalls serve to provide SEL resources for music teachers, with interactive and sensory learning videos to teach children the critical SEL skills that they can use in life.
+SEL is also crucial in order for a child to grow, thus Narwhals and Waterfalls is a YouTube channel that teachers would want to follow for its holistic SEL resources.

 The Patatas’ CaseStudy